ChandlerLutz/MDRI_Data/README.md

 # Data: The Mortgage Default Risk Index (MDRI)

-## Mortgage Default Risk (the MDRI) has decreased 11.12 percent over the last 12 months.
+## Mortgage Default Risk (the MDRI) has decreased 11.12% over the last 12 months.

 ### An interactive data app for the MDRI can be found [here](XXX)